Foot Locker (NYSE:FL) Updates FY 2022 Earnings Guidance

 Wall Street Analysts Forecast Growth

-Several research analysts have commented on the stock.
-Robert W. Baird lifted their price target on shares of Foot Locker from $30.00 to $32.00 and gave the stock a neutral rating in a research note on Monday, May 23rd.
-OTR Global downgraded shares of Foot Locker to a positive rating in a research note on Monday, May 16th.
-Deutsche Bank Aktiengesellschaft lifted their target price on shares of Foot Locker from $30.00 to $32.00 in a research note on Monday, May 23rd.
-B. Riley decreased their target price on shares of Foot Locker from $34.00 to $33.00 in a research note on Monday, May 23rd.
-Finally, Bank of America raised shares of Foot Locker from an underperform rating to a neutral rating and lifted their target price for the stock from $28.00 to $43.00 in a research note on Friday.
-Two investment analysts have rated the stock with a sell rating, seventeen have issued a hold rating and three have issued a buy rating to the stock.
-According to data from MarketBeat, Foot Locker has an average rating of Hold and an average target price of $39.19.
+Several research analysts have recently commented on the company.
+Telsey Advisory Group boosted their price objective on Foot Locker from $31.00 to $42.00 and gave the stock a market perform rating in a report on Monday.
+Deutsche Bank Aktiengesellschaft boosted their price objective on Foot Locker from $31.00 to $34.00 in a report on Tuesday.
+UBS Group boosted their price objective on Foot Locker from $29.00 to $39.00 and gave the stock a neutral rating in a report on Tuesday.
+William Blair raised Foot Locker to a hold rating and set a $29.00 target price for the company in a research note on Monday.
+Finally, Robert W. Baird upped their target price on Foot Locker from $32.00 to $40.00 in a research note on Monday.
+Twenty-one research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+According to MarketBeat, Foot Locker presently has a consensus rating of Hold and an average target price of $41.70.

 Foot Locker Announces Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Friday, October 28th.
-Stockholders of record on Friday, October 14th will be issued a dividend of $0.40 per share.
-This represents a $1.60 dividend on an annualized basis and a dividend yield of 4.17%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, October 28th.
+Shareholders of record on Friday, October 14th will be issued a $0.40 dividend.
+This represents a $1.60 dividend on an annualized basis and a yield of 4.21%.
 The ex-dividend date of this dividend is Thursday, October 13th.
-Foot Locker’s dividend payout ratio (DPR) is presently 32.65%.
+Foot Locker’s dividend payout ratio is 32.65%.

-Several large investors have recently modified their holdings of the stock.
-Captrust Financial Advisors raised its position in shares of Foot Locker by 82.9% in the 2nd quarter.
-Captrust Financial Advisors now owns 10,102 shares of the athletic footwear retailer’s stock worth $255,000 after purchasing an additional 4,578 shares during the last quarter.
-Thrivent Financial for Lutherans raised its position in Foot Locker by 183.1% in the 2nd quarter.
-Thrivent Financial for Lutherans now owns 65,023 shares of the athletic footwear retailer’s stock worth $1,642,000 after buying an additional 42,053 shares during the last quarter.
-Centiva Capital LP purchased a new position in Foot Locker in the 2nd quarter worth about $611,000.
-State Street Corp increased its position in shares of Foot Locker by 9.4% during the 2nd quarter.
-State Street Corp now owns 2,895,754 shares of the athletic footwear retailer’s stock valued at $73,118,000 after purchasing an additional 248,611 shares during the last quarter.
-Finally, Voya Investment Management LLC increased its position in shares of Foot Locker by 25.4% during the 2nd quarter.
-Voya Investment Management LLC now owns 83,924 shares of the athletic footwear retailer’s stock valued at $2,119,000 after purchasing an additional 16,981 shares during the last quarter.
-Hedge funds and other institutional investors own 83.43% of the company’s stock.
+Institutional investors have recently made changes to their positions in the stock.
+Advisors Asset Management Inc. raised its stake in shares of Foot Locker by 68.3% in the first quarter.
+Advisors Asset Management Inc. now owns 1,336 shares of the athletic footwear retailer’s stock worth $40,000 after buying an additional 542 shares during the period.
+Canada Pension Plan Investment Board raised its stake in shares of Foot Locker by 659.5% in the first quarter.
+Canada Pension Plan Investment Board now owns 3,600 shares of the athletic footwear retailer’s stock worth $107,000 after buying an additional 3,126 shares during the period.
+Covestor Ltd raised its stake in shares of Foot Locker by 184.8% in the first quarter.
+Covestor Ltd now owns 3,976 shares of the athletic footwear retailer’s stock worth $118,000 after buying an additional 2,580 shares during the period.
+Captrust Financial Advisors raised its stake in Foot Locker by 316.0% during the 1st quarter.
+Captrust Financial Advisors now owns 5,524 shares of the athletic footwear retailer’s stock valued at $164,000 after purchasing an additional 4,196 shares during the period.
+Finally, Advisory Services Network LLC bought a new stake in Foot Locker during the 1st quarter valued at approximately $169,000.
+Institutional investors own 83.43% of the company’s stock.

 Foot Locker, Inc, through its subsidiaries, operates as an athletic footwear and apparel retailer.
 The company engages in the retail of athletic footwear, apparel, accessories, equipment, and team licensed merchandise under the Foot Locker, Lady Foot Locker, Kids Foot Locker, Champs Sports, Eastbay, atmos, WSS, Footaction, and Sidestep brand names.